 When to visit Hobart

-On balance though we visited in late January and found it to be fabulous summer weather, with temperatures ranging from 16 overnight to high 20’s or mid 30’s during the day.
-It didn’t rain at all during our stay and despite taking 3 boat trips we didn’t find it windy or choppy at all in the harbour.
-That said I did still take both a rain jacket and fleece jacket with me in case we needed them, it has been known to snow on Mt Wellington even in the summer.
+We visited in late January and found it to be fabulous summer weather, with temperatures ranging from 16 overnight to high 20’s or mid 30’s during the day.
+It didn’t rain at all during our stay and despite taking 3 boat trips we didn’t find it windy or choppy out on the harbour.
+That said I did still pack both a rain jacket and fleece jacket with me in case we needed them, it has been known to snow on Mt Wellington even in the summer.

 The best time to visit Tasmania is generally agreed to be January to April.
 Average temperature ranges for the seasons are: